Nissan Qashqai (first generation): China

-Other markets
+Australia

 Following the crossover's unveiling in September 2006, Lenora Fletcher, Nissan Australia spokeswoman, stated that Qashqai deliveries to Australia may begin in late 2007 or early 2008.
 The Australian model, named Dualis as in Japan, was first unveiled in March 2007 at the Melbourne Motor Show alongside the Micra and 350Z models, and then in October 2007 at the Sydney International Motor Show.
 Following the second presentation, prices for the model were released, ranging from $28,990 to $35,990.
 Sales of the Dualis in Australia began in December 2007.
 For the first two years, the Dualis was available on the Australian market only with all-wheel drive, and the front-wheel drive model was not available until August 5, 2009.
 It was available, like its all-wheel drive counterpart, in two trim levels - ST and Ti.
 The price ranged from $24,990 to $27,490.
 The reason for the model's name change in the Australian market was slightly different than in Japan - when the model was shown at the Paris Motor Show in 2006, Australian journalists gave it the nickname "cash cow".

+New Zealand

-In May 2009, the Qashqai went on sale in New Zealand at a price of $34,300 for the ST model and $37,300 for the Ti model.
-Unlike in Australia, the New Zealand version of the model retained the Qashqai name.
+In May 2009, the Qashqai went on sale in New Zealand in the ST and Ti models.
+Unlike in Australia, the New Zealand version of the model retained the Qashqai name, partly to distinguish the model from Dualis grey imports, which had been brought over from Japan before the official release.
 Peter Merry, head of marketing for Nissan's New Zealand division, called the Dualis name meaningless.
-The New Zealand model was assembled in Japan.
-New Zealand-imported Qashqais were front-wheel drive and equipped with a two-litre petrol engine coupled to a variator.
-In October 2006, the Qashqai was shown at the Auto Africa show held in South Africa.
-At the same time, Nissan's South African division announced the start of Qashqai sales in South Africa from the third quarter of 2007.
-Sales of the model began in December 2007.
+The New Zealand model was initially assembled in Japan; they were sourced from the UK plant from August 2009.
+New Zealand-imported Qashqais were front-wheel drive and equipped with a two-litre petrol engine coupled to a CVT.
+As of 2016 the range consisted of three specification levels: ST, ST-L and Ti, all with 2WD 2.0L MR20DE CVT.
+A TS model (1.6 diesel) was also available.
+The Qashqai+2 was added to the range in July 2010 but discontinued with the new model launch in 2014.
+The updated X-Trail (Rogue in United States), released at about the same time, became the only seven-seater option.